Thermal Macroeconomics: An axiomatic theory of aggregate economic phenomena: Economic Entropy

-In keeping with thermodynamics, we call $S$ {\em entropy}.
-The scale for entropy can be fixed by choosing a scale for temperature (to be defined in Section~\ref{sec:temperature}), leaving only its origin as arbitrary.
+Alternatively, but equivalently, the scale for entropy can be fixed by choosing a scale for temperature (to be defined in Section~\ref{sec:temperature}).

-We deduce the all-important\footnote{We note that this is unrelated to the ``second law of economics'' discussed in \cite{Ku}.} 1ex {\bf Second law of thermal macroeconomics}:~On putting two or more economies into contact (in any way), the total entropy can not decrease.
-1ex The second law suggests that we can think of entropy as an aggregate utility or value of an economy.
+With these preliminaries, we are now in a position to deduce the all-important\footnote{We note that this is unrelated to the ``second law of economics'' presented in \cite{Ku}.} 1ex {\bf Second law of thermal macroeconomics}:~On putting two or more exchange economies into contact (in any way), the total entropy can not decrease.
+1ex The second law suggests that we can think of entropy as an aggregate utility or value of an economy; and that putting several economies together can never decrease this aggregate utility.
 But in contrast to standard utility theory in which the utilities of different agents are typically not viewed as being on a common scale \cite{ER}, one can meaningfully compare, and indeed add, the entropies of different parts of an economic system.
-Indeed, it is only the total entropy that can not decrease.
-Thus, in some interactions between two economies, the entropy of one economy can decrease, {as long as this is compensated by an equally large or larger increase of the entropy of the other economy.
-For example, this happens when money flows out of an economy where it has less value to an economy where money has greater value.}
+Moreover, it is only the total entropy that can not decrease.
+Thus, in some interactions between two economies, the entropy of one economy can decrease, as long as this is compensated by an equally large or larger increase in the entropy of the other economy.
+For example, this happens when money flows out of a high temperature economy where it has less value to a low temperature economy where money has greater value.

-Nevertheless, the second law of TM can be seen as a substantiation of Adam Smith's ``invisible hand'':~at the macro-level, putting economies in contact never decreases the total value of the joint system.
+The second law of thermal macroeconomics can be seen as a substantiation of Adam Smith's ``invisible hand'':~at the macro-level, putting economies in contact never decreases the total value of the joint system.

-To prove the Second Law, take systems $A$ and $B$ in states $Y_A$, $Y_B$, respectively and put them in contact.
+To prove the Second Law, take systems $A$ and $B$ in states $X_A$, $Y_B$, respectively and put them in contact.
 It could be just financial contact or permitting arbitrary flow of goods and money or permitting flows corresponding to a given price.
-The joint system goes to a state equivalent to some $(Y'_A,Y'_B)$ (dependent on the type of contact).
-The trader does not do anything, so we have $(Y_A,Y_B) \precsim (Y'_A,Y'_B)$.
-By the property (\ref{eq:S}) we deduce that $S(Y_A)+S(Y_B) \le S(Y'_A)+S(Y'_B)$.
+The joint system goes to a state equivalent to some $(X'_A,Y'_B)$ (dependent on the type of contact).
+The trader does not do anything, so we have $(X_A,Y_B) \precsim (X'_A,Y'_B)$.
+By Theorem 2, we deduce that $S(X_A)+S(Y_B) \le S(X'_A)+S(Y'_B)$.